About us - PM Group

 Poor aseptic practices can affect thousands of vials or syringes containing critical injectable product.
 This is sobering when each vial or syringe represents the potential to adversely affect a patient’s health.

-We caught up with our Aseptic Production Subject Matter Expert, Kevin Owen.
-He talked to us about the impact of operator behaviour affecting product quality.
-Kevin also shared how potential contamination risks from people within critical areas can be overcome.
+We caught up with our Aseptic Production Subject Matter Expert, Alan Kelly.
+He talked to us about the impact of operator behaviour affecting product quality. he also shared how potential contamination risks from people within critical areas can be overcome.

 “We must look at the aseptic production process holistically, not just from a manufacturing perspective.
 Our role is to remove human imperfections using Aseptic processing and microbiology knowledge.
 This allows us to remove the operator from the aseptic process as much as possible.
 For example, by using Robots and Restricted access barrier or Isolator systems.
 Also by embedding strict operator behavioural traits when no other option is possible.
 It’s all about managing the risk”.